clns/dotfiles/README.md

 ### The "install" step

 Any files in the [`/install`][install] directory will get sourced and will install/update stuff.

-TODO: Decide how to make this step customizable so the user can choose what to install.
-Maybe we can just use interactivity while fetching all the scripts from the /install directory.
+You can specify which things to install by appending arguments to the install command.

+### Other Directories

+* The `/backups` directory is created when necessary and it's used to store any file that may get overwritten in the link or copy steps.
+* The `/bin` directory contains executable shell scripts, including the `dotfiles` command.
+This directory is added to the PATH.
+* The `/source` directory contains files that are sourced whenever a new shell is opened.
+This happens in alphanumeric order, hence the funky names.

 ### Vim Setup